trskop/command-wrapper/command-wrapper/man/command-wrapper-cd.1.md

 \--sh-command
 :   Print a command to change directory.
 If escaping is required then Bourne
     Shell escaping is used.
 Useful for shells like Dash.

+\--self-command
+:   Print a command to execute this subcommand with selected directory inlined.
+    Very useful for shell shortcut bindings.

 \--query=*QUERY*, \--query *QUERY*, -q *QUERY*
 :  Start the search for a directory with the given *QUERY*.
 This option may be